-It's almost here — the biggest shopping event of the season.
-Amazon Prime Day 2019 will be kicking off July 15, 12 pm PT and the sales are expected to to rival Black Friday, offering major discounts on millions of products.
-Amazon's recent press release also revealed that this year's event will be 48 hours — the longest Prime Day yet.
-Since we've been keeping a close eye on Prime Day since its debut in 2015, we’re pretty excited about the news, and we’ll be covering all the best deals and huge savings on both days of the event.
+Amazon Prime Day 2020 will kick off at midnight PT on Tuesday, October 13 and run through Wednesday, October 14.
+With sales expected to rival Black Friday, you'll find major discounts on millions of products, including Amazon devices, home appliances, toys, fashion, and more.
+Last year’s event lasted 48 hours — the longest Prime Day yet — and Amazon Prime Day 2020 will also be a 2-day affair.
+Since we've been keeping a close eye on Prime Day since its debut in 2015, we’re super excited to cover all the best deals and huge savings on both days of the event.
 Until then, we've compiled all the answers to your Prime-related questions right here — so keep reading to find out how, when, and where to get the absolute best deals.

 The length of the event varies from year to year.
 Amazon's first annual Prime Day was genuinely a "one day only" event; it lasted 24 hours, as per its name.
 But as Prime Day grew in popularity, Amazon extended the hours to allow for longer sale times and more shopping opportunities.
-Last year, Amazon Prime Day 2018 was the longest one yet, offering six more hours of shopping time than the previous year.
+Last year, Amazon Prime Day 2019 was the longest one yet, offering a full 48 hours of amazing deals.

 In short, yes.
 Amazon Prime Day deals will only be accessible to those who are subscribed to Amazon Prime.